hcopasstarke/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model.
+It adds functionality by accessing and updating contents / styling of documents.

 2. What is an event?

+An event is when a user manipulates a page.
+Any time a page loads, clicks a button, resizes a window, etc. This allows developers to implement responses like messages, data validation, etc.

 3. What is an event listener?

+An even listener represents an object that handles an event (or multiple).
+Essentially, it's a function that runs when an event is performed that "listens" and initiates.

 4. Why would we convert a NodeList into an Array?

+If you want an iterator to have the latest DOM at all times, you should convert a NodeList into an array.
+(In some cases, NodeList is live - it updates automatically; in others, it's static - changes in DOM don't affect the collection.)

 5. What is a component?

+A component encapsulates a set of functions with an interface that allows access to the functionality -- allows you to re-use similar functions, which reduces the amount of time spent on a project and the code.

 ### Git Set up